Contact

 Research

-My research explores adverse childhood experiences (ACEs) and relationship abuse, and their impact on mental health and emotional and social development throughout the life span.
-Related areas of interest include emotion regulation, interpersonal skills/difficulties, and resilience.
-With the emergence of the global pandemic, I am also interested in exploring these topics in relation to the lockdown and its consequences.
+My research explores adverse childhood experiences (ACEs) and their impact on mental wellbeing and emotional and social development throughout the life span.
+Related areas of interest include emotion regulation, interpersonal skills/difficulties, loneliness, complex trauma, and resilience.
+I am also interested in research exploring the implementation and effectiveness of the trauma-informed approach.
 Most of my recent research involved qualitative research methods.
-In addition, I value complementing qualitative findings with quantitative findings (and vice versa), and am curious about using novel methods, such as art-based, diary-based and participatory research.
+In addition, I value complementing qualitative findings with quantitative findings.

 Teaching

-• Adverse Childhood Experiences and Mental Health (Level 4 and MSc)
+- Adverse Childhood Experiences and Mental Health (UG Level 4 and MSc level)

-• Introductory Psychology (Developmental Psychology component) (Level 1)
+- Introductory Psychology (Developmental Psychology component) (UG Level 1)